Milleerrr/Fotomatic_Reponsive/README.md

 # Fotomatic_Reponsive

-Created a responosvie website at Desktop (1024px) Tablet (768px) and Mobile (375px) dimenstions.
+Created a responsive website at Desktop (1024px) Tablet (768px) and Mobile (375px) dimenstions.
 I applied the below specification as well.